-Is your Android device secure?
+Is your Android device respecting your privacy?

 Many Android apps have been exposed as dangerous security threats – infecting devices with malware, stealing your bandwidth, and also exposing your private information to third parties.
 Google is regularly removing malware-infested apps from the Play store.
 And many of them are highly rated and trusted by millions of users.